PrinceJohn279/hngFirstTask/hng_tast1/README.md

 C. Build and run the flutter app using the following command:

-  flutter run or run
+  flutter run ----or run
-  flutter build apk --this should work for both ios and android.
+  flutter build apk ----this should work for both ios and android.

 ## For iOS
 A. Navigate to the project directory: